nobbru/nobbru/README.md

 ## Hi there 👋!

-My name is Bruno Samuel Mussororo, without any longer, let's build awesome things together.
+My name is Bruno Samuel Mussororo, without any more dilly-dallying, let's build awesome things together.
 - I'm a Software Engineer.
 - I'm a UI/UX designer.
-- I'm also very interessed in IoT and Hacking.
+- I'm also very keen on IoT and Hacking.

 - #### Looking to collaborate in: web and mobile applications development.
 - #### Ask me about: Science, business and mindset.